mjyip8/SpaghettiFactory/README.md

 - Implemented friction

 ## Additional Comments
 My most successful attempt is far from realistic.
 The spaghetti is a little bouncy.
+The simulation also would be more efficient with some sort of acceleration structure (QuadTree?).